esl/mongooseim-docker/README.md

 Provided a tarball was produced by mongooseim-builder a small image with only MongooseIM can be build now from `Dockerfile.member`.
-In order to build the image the MongooseIM tarball has to be copied to `members` directory.
+In order to build the image the MongooseIM tarball has to be copied to the `members` directory.
 The image can now be build with this command:

 `docker build -f Dockerfile.member -t mongooseim .`